DigiDuRe/DigiDuRe/act1/README.md

 # Activity 1.
-Harmonization of Dutch Reformed Clergy (DRC).
+Harmonization of Database Dutch Reformed Clergy (DRC).

 As part of the data harmonization phase, two datasets need to be integrated which together form the Database Dutch Reformed Clergy 1555-1816 dataset (Repertoriummetoudepersoonsnummers.docx) and Dutch Ministers 1572-2004 dataset(predikantenbestand ca1572-ca2004.accdb).